It was the final inning, and the Pioneers were down by a score of five to two.

-Jake stood just outside the dugout, taking practice swings, and you could hear his bat, whipping through the air.
+Jake climbed out of the dugout and started to take practice swings in the on-deck area, and you could hear his bat, whipping lightning through the air.

 The Wolverines' pitcher was Hunter Malone.
-He'd played professional baseball for two years before joining Giant Steel for a lot more money.
-With wavy brown hair and that arrogant expression, he looked like a cocky bastard who bullied little kids in his younger days.
+He'd played professional baseball for two years before joining Giant Steel for almost five figures.
+With wavy brown hair and that arrogant expression, he looked like the type of cocky bastard who bullied little kids in his younger days.

-Jake pumped his arms and gave it a rip, knocking a bullet to right field as he sprinted to first base.
+Jake pumped his arms and gave the bat a rip.
+He knocked a bullet to right field and sprinted to first base.

-Malone fired one of his patented fast balls.
+Malone fired one of his patented fast balls—so fast, a red streak seemed to trail from behind.

-Garrett caught a good chunk of the ball, hitting a line drive to the Wolverines' shortstop, Teddy McFarley.
+Garrett caught a good chunk of the ball, sending a line drive to the Wolverines' shortstop, Will McFarley.

 The game should have been over, but McFarley bobbled the ball.

 The Pioneers fans started to get louder.
 Fans tooted horns and whistles.
 Kids banged pots and pans.
-And one farm girl, wearing overalls and blond pigtails, jangled a cow bell.
+And one farm girl, wearing overalls and blond pigtails, jangled a cow bell as if that might bless the Pioneers with good luck.

 After the windup, Malone threw a spit ball to Marshall Young.

 Marshall hit a low-flying ball that looked like a smooth stone sailing over the surface of a pond as it zipped towards the pitcher's mound.
-Malone made a futile grab for it, but the ball hit the left edge of the mound, changing its direction, and it shot out to left field.
+Malone made a futile grab for it.
+The ball pinged off the left edge of the mound and ricocheted out to left field.

-Marshall waltzed to first, and the other two runners advanced to second and third.
+Marshall waltzed to first base, and the other two runners advanced to second and third.

 This was the childhood dream of every baseball player!